Utagai/fangirl/README.md

 * `fangirl` does not handle cases where a playlist size exceeds 10,000, which is the maximum playlist size.
 It is fixable by overflowing into multiple playlists, but it isn't something I've personally faced.
 Open an issue if its a problem for you.
 Otherwise, I'll fix it if I ever need to.
+* On initial run, you'll have to go through the OAuth2 flow.
+Afterwards, `fangirl` will save the OAuth2 token in your cache directory.
+On Unix, that's likely going to be `~/.cache/fangirl/`.